-

 Prior knowledge

-B46 Introduction to Machine Learning (or similar) and programming experience in Python, C or C++ are required.
+B46 Introduction to Machine Learning and programming experience in Python, C or C++ are required.
+Basic calculus of vectors and matrices and differential equations are assumed.

 Term